digicatapult/bridgeAI-airflow-DAGs/dags/drift_monitoring/README.md

     c. *Note: [This](https://airflow.apache.org/docs/helm-chart/stable/manage-dags-files.html#mounting-dags-using-git-sync-sidecar-with-persistence-enabled) could be a better approach for syncing the DAGs directory for deployment.*

-4. Open the Airflow web UI and trigger the DAG with name `model_training_dag`
+4. Open the Airflow web UI and trigger the DAG with name `drift_monitoring_dag`

 ---
 ## Notes: